Continue Learning After App in a Day

 Watch the class recording for free

-You'll also get lifetime access to over 30 courses on Power BI, Excel, Power Apps, Azure, Power Automate, T-SQL, and more.
+You'll also get lifetime access to dozens of courses on Power BI, AI, Power Apps, Azure, Power Automate, T-SQL, and more.

 Common Class Questions